First Class Phonics

 We provide the following for each Set (week):

-- Packs of Teacher Cards for Tricky Words (Trevor the T-Rex), High Frequency Words (Izzy the Busy Bee), Alien Words and Unicorn Words (Luna the Moon Unicorn)
+- A pack of Teacher Cards for Tricky Words (Trevor the T-Rex), High Frequency Words (Izzy the Busy Bee), Alien Words and Unicorn Words (Luna the Moon Unicorn).